-Our funding page provides further information about each of the 8 funding methods we offer.
+Our funding page provides further information about each method that we offer.

 Yes, you are able to withdraw more than your initial deposit will be paid back to your credit card however you must provide your full credit card number to our accounts department in order for us to do so.